matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 }
 ```

-(FIXME -- shall we update links for the compiler??).

 In the example above, the compiler will detect that the static call is done to the constant `CODE_ADDRESS_CALL_ADDRESS` and so it will replace it with the opcode for getting the code address of the current execution.

 Full list of opcode simulations can be found [here](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/VM%20Section/How%20compiler%20works/instructions/extensions/call.md).